Tanq16/blog_site/_posts/2021-08-13-websockets-sec.md

 1. Use Burp to capture packets and search for connection upgrades.
 The proxy tab has a WebSockets History sub-tab for looking at the communication.
 2. 101 response code can be used to search for WebSocket upgrades in Burp.
 3. A message can be sent to the repeater for replaying and generating new messages.
-4. The handshake process can also be manipulated by using the “pencil“ icon in repeater next to the socket URL.
+4. The handshake process can also be manipulated by using the "pencil" icon in repeater next to the socket URL.
 This allows attaching to an existing connected WebSocket, clone a connected WebSocket or reconnect to a disconnected WebSocket.
 5. If a new connection is established, repeater can be used to send new messages.

 ## Vulnerabilities